ryansheehy0/Cheat_Sheets/git_hub.md

 # Git Hub Cheat Sheet

-A version control system that manages changes to files.<br>
+A version control system that manages changes to files.

 ## Cloning and Initializing
 | | |